apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

       = ===============

-   For several specializations the hexadecimal format is taken to indicate printing the value as if it were a hexidecimal value, in effect providing a hex dump of the value.
+   For several specializations the hexadecimal format is taken to indicate printing the value as if it were a hexadecimal value, in effect providing a hex dump of the value.
 This is the case for :code:`std::string_view` and therefore a hex dump of an object can be done by creating a :code:`std::string_view` covering the data and then printing it with :code:`{:x}`.